awslabs/aws-iot-device-client/README.md

 ### Docker

+#### Prerequisites
+Docker is the only prerequisite to build, pull, and run Device Client containers.
+If you do not have Docker installed please visit this [link](https://docs.docker.com/get-docker/) to get started.

+#### Building and Pulling images
 The AWS IoT Device Client currently provides several docker images on various platforms and Linux distributions.

 To build a Docker image from the repository locally simply run the [docker-build.sh](docker-build.sh) script with your